 The Board does not impose a hard limit on the listed company board representations as the NRC had considered that setting a maximum number of listed company board representations would not be meaningful as the contributions of the Directors should be best assessed through qualitative factors such as their attendance and time commitment to the affairs of the Trust.
-The NRC would continue to review from time to time the board representations and other principal commitments of each Director to ensure that the Directors continue to meet the demands of the Trust and are able to discharge their duties adequately.
+Based on the Directors' full attendance record at Board and Board Committee meetings (as set out on Page 43) and contributions outside of formal Board and Board Committee meetings, the NRC is satisfied that all Directors are able to discharge their duties adequately for FY2024.